ROHIT12311926/razorai-commerce/README.md

 RazorAI can understand the request, search the merchant's catalog, recommend suitable products, add the selected product to the cart, and help the user proceed toward checkout.

-The important part is that **AI does not get unrestricted control over financial transactions.**
+The key idea is that **AI does not get unrestricted control over financial transactions.**

 ```text
 User